Samurou: History

 From the ancient times Samurou has been a noted place in the history of Kangleipak(Manipur).
 Chigong, one of the seven Maichous(scholars) of Kangleipak was born in Samurou.
 There is also a noted proverb which says "pena semmi ngeida Samurou youii" which means of loitering around doing only one work keeping the rest of the work aside.
 This proverb came into existence when Ibudhou Pakhangba (the first king of Manipur), who is also one of the gods, decided to safeguard Samurou.
-There are two beautiful temples for the deity of Ibudhou Pakhangba, one at Samurou Awang Leikai and one at Samurou Makha Leikai.
+There are two beautiful temples for the deity of Ibudhou Pakhangba, one at Samurou Mayai Leikai and one at Samurou Makha Leikai.

 Achievements

 Samurou is the birthplace of the famous Manipuri poet Hijam Angahal.
 Hijam Angahal wrote the famous epic of Manipur "Khamba Thoibi Seireng", and Ebemma(drama), Thambal(allegory) etc.

 Spots

 Machu cinema, one of the finest cinema theater of Manipur is at Samurou.
 There is also another theater called Samurou Lakpa.